TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/modal.md

 ### <TitleWithRequiredBadge>`onEmojiSelected`</TitleWithRequiredBadge>

 Callback fired when the emoji is selected.
 The passed function expose an object with selected emoji data.
-It returns boolean indicating whether pressed emoji is already selected or not.

 <ApiTable typeVal='(emoji:{ emoji, name, slug, unicode_version }) => void' defaultVal='undefined'/>